dedevillela/VRS-Aircraft-Markers/README.md

 ## Instructions
 - Clone or download the repo and unzip it into a directory on the machine where VRS is running.
 Ensure you do not place the files under the Virtual Radar Server directory, since they could be overwritten on upgrades;
-- Edit the file "CustomAircraftMarkers.js", placing the <script> tag in the very first line of code, and the closing tag </script> on the last line as well;
-- Activate the plugin by adding a new entry in the Custom Content Plugin options, pointing out the "CustomAircraftMarkers.js" file.
+- Activate the plugin by adding a new entry in the Custom Content Plugin options, pointing out the "CustomAircraftMarkers.html" file.
 - Place the folder "\Web\images\markers" in your Web folder;
 - Enjoy!